impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 }
 ```

 We create an empty version file via the `echo > <new_filename>` command, and then we pass that filename to the `version-file-read` command.
-Since we didn't pass any input to `echo`,  the file is empty, so the command fails (again, with no printed output).
+The file is empty, so the command fails.

+### Reading a Ruby version

 Next test: